Stephen Arnold (scientist)

-Stephen Arnold is a Professor of Physics and Chemical Engineering and the Thomas Potts Professor of Physics at the NYU Tandon School of Engineering.
-He is also an Othmer-Potts Senior Faculty Fellow.
-The focus of Arnold's research is developing ultra-sensitive bio-sensors and detection of single bio-nanoparticles from virus down to single protein molecules, using Whispering-gallery wave bio-sensors.
+Stephen Arnold is a professor of Physics and Chemical Engineering and the Thomas Potts Professor of Physics at the NYU Tandon School of Engineering.
+He is also an Othmer-Potts Senior Faculty fellow.
+The focus of Arnold's research is developing ultra-sensitive bio-sensors and detection of single bio-nanoparticles from virus down to single protein molecules, using whispering-gallery wave bio-sensors.

 Education

 Arnold holds a Bachelor of Science in engineering physics in 1964 from the University of Toledo and a Ph.D. in physics from the City University of New York in 1970.

 Career

 Arnold worked at the Ecole Normale Superieure, Paris, from March 1972 to September 1973.
 In 1981, he was named a fellow of the Alfred P. Sloan Foundation.
-Arnold was a Chevron distinguished visiting professor at the California Institute of Technology from February 1985 to May 1985.
+He was a Chevron distinguished visiting professor at the California Institute of Technology from February 1985 to May 1985.
 In 1986, he was awarded the Sigma Xi Award for Distinguished Scientific Research.
-In 1988, he became a Fellow of the Optical Society of America.
-He worked at the Aerospace Corporation as a technical staff member from February 1990 to May 1990 and became a Fellow of the American Physical Society in 1990.
+In 1988, he became a fellow of the Optical Society of America.
+He worked at the Aerospace Corporation as a technical staff member from February 1990 to May 1990, and became a fellow of the American Physical Society in 1990.
 In 1994, he received the Outstanding Publication Award at Oak Ridge National Laboratory.
 Arnold was a visiting scholar at the University of Tokyo from February 1997 to May 1997.
-In 2000, The University of Toledo awarded him the John J. Turin Award for Outstanding Career Accomplishments in Physics.
+In 2000, the University of Toledo awarded him the John J. Turin Award for Outstanding Career Accomplishments in Physics.

-Arnold became director of the Othmer Institute for Interdisciplinary Research at NYU Polytechnic July 2003.
-In February 2009, he was issued a patent from a filing in March 2002 for Detecting and/or Measuring Substance based on Resonance Shifts (of Photons Orbiting within a Microsphere).
+Arnold became director of the Othmer Institute for Interdisciplinary Research at NYU Polytechnic in July 2003.
+In February 2009, he was issued a patent from a filing in March 2002 for "Detecting and/or Measuring Substance based on Resonance Shifts (of Photons Orbiting within a Microsphere)".
 He was a vising scholar at Harvard University from January until June 2013.
-Arnold is a University Professor of Physics and Chemical Engineering at the NYU Polytechnic School of Engineering and is the Thomas Potts Professor of physics.
+Arnold is a University Professor of Physics and Chemical Engineering at the NYU Polytechnic School of Engineering, and is the Thomas Potts Professor of physics.